 Dr. James Driscoll is the Assistant Superintendent of HR in the Mesa Unified School District.
 He has teaching experiences in K-8 in the suburban and urban settings as well as a faculty associate professor for ASU.
 He holds a degree in Elementary Education, Master’s degrees in Educational Leadership, Human Relations, Special Education, and Business and Administration.
 He also holds a doctoral degree in Educational Leadership.

 Maddie Houts is a User Experience industry recruiter at Google and a proud ASU alum with a dual B.S. in Marketing and Management.
 After graduating in 2016 she served as a Fulbright Scholar in Taiwan.
 Maddie also volunteers on the Barrett Alumni Council.
 She is a passionate advocate for diversity, equity, and inclusion in the workplace and enjoys working on projects with systemic impact.

-Barbara H. Munk is a Clinical Assistant Professor and Managing Director of Academic Programs in the School of Molecular Sciences.
+Barbara H. Munk is a Clinical Assistant Professor and Managing Director of School Operations in the School of Molecular Sciences.
 She has served as a research chemist and manager in companies including Warner-Lambert, Pfizer, the Clorox Company, and Great Lakes Chemical Corporation.
 Barbara holds a Ph.D. in Chemistry from Wayne State University, a M.S. in Management from Purdue and a B.S. in Chemistry from ASU.

 Ashish Amresh is a Research Scientist at the Center for Human, AI and Robot Teaming and the Decision Theater.
 He conducts research in the development of games for purposes other than entertainment and previously led the Computer Gaming curriculum initiatives at Arizona State University, where he founded the Computer Gaming Certificate, Camp Game and UTBC summer programs.
 He is currently researching the development of software tools to improve game-based learning outcomes.